JuanCarlosC/JuanCarlosC/README.md

 Exploring Art, Tech, and Entrepreneurship

-- 🔭 I’m currently working on a couple projects with Apple Inc.
+- 🔭 I’m currently working on a project with Apple Inc.
 - 🌱 I’m currently learning kubernetes and docker
 - 💬 Ask me about web development and design
 - 📫 How to reach me: hey@juancchavez.com